Last updated on 13th June 2023 at 21:22 by Alex Nicholas

 How SEO Works – Attracting Links

-Search engines know that most Websites don’t have strong link profiles and will use other algorithm signals to rank them in their SERPs.
+Search engines know that most websites don't have strong backlink profiles and will use other algorithm signals to rank them in their SERPs.
 This is why your content strategy must be on point.

 Search engine optimisation is a complex and often daunting discipline that almost never comes with a quick fix, it takes time, understanding, and most of all patience.
 However, when done correctly a website that has the fundamentals of SEO in place will hold it's own in the SERPS and will always stand strong when the algorithms are updated.